celo-org/celo-proposals/CIPs/cip-granda_mento.md

    * Involves smart contract changes to have the TWAP available on chain.
    * Exchanger doesn't know the price at the proposal time.

 It's desirable for both the exchanger and for the Celo community to know what price will be used for the exchange-- this way, the exchanger knows what they're committing to, and the community can decide if they agree with the price.
 Approaches (1) and (2) the only options that involve knowledge of the price at the start of the trade.
+While these are both vulnerable to oracle attacks, the proposed implementation's approver and Governance veto serve as safeguards against an exchange with a maniuplated price being executed.

 Another question is whether Granda Mento should have an "allowance" that must be granted by Governance indicating how many stable tokens it can mint/burn.
 Each exchange through Granda Mento would "spend" some of that allowance, and eventually a top-up would be required.
 This allows reasoning about the worst-case scenario if the approver multisig is compromised and Governance is unable to rally in time.
 Because this would involve more active involvement from Governance for top-ups and some additional implementation complexity, instead a configurable value in Granda Mento is proposed to restrict how many stable tokens a single exchange can mint/burn.